cirosantilli/git-tutorial/index.md

     git checkout HEAD~ a b

-The head does not move now! this is different from the behaviour of checkout [entire repo]
+The head does not move now!
+This is different from the behaviour of checking out without a path.

 New files that appear are just like untracked ones.

 ### Checkout single file

-Start from [2]
+Start from [2]:

     git checkout HEAD^ a